 An internal medicine-pediatrics physician treats adults and children.
 These doctors complete four years of medical school, then four more years of specialized training: two in internal medicine and two in pediatrics.
 They can become board-certified both in Internal Medicine and in Pediatrics.
-In 2010, GHS opened the Upstate’s first internal medicine-pediatrics practice.
-Click here to learn about Heritage Pediatrics & Internal Medicine.
+Prisma Health opened the Upstate’s first internal medicine-pediatrics practice.
+Click here to learn more about our internal medicine-pediatrics practices.

 Internal medicine-pediatrics physicians can treat your whole family.
 They are especially well-suited, but not limited, to treating adults with diseases of childhood (such as autism and genetic disorders) as well as children who have “adult” diseases (such as diabetes and obesity).
 Internal medicine-pediatrics physicians combine the skills, wisdom and dedication of pediatricians and internists in a single physician.

 You should select a doctor for your baby as soon as possible, ideally in the final months of pregnancy.

 What steps should I take in making my selection?
 What questions should I ask?

 There are many considerations to keep in mind, including the doctor’s training, the office location, hours and routines.
 Ask your obstetrician for suggestions and talk with other parents.
 Many physician practices offer a special time for expectant parents to visit their offices, ask questions, and learn about the physicians and staff.
 (There may be a charge for this visit; be sure to check beforehand.)
 Listed below are some important things to consider and questions to ask:

 Ask questions about office location